kharsh/writeTreip/index.md

 WriteTrip Support
-Support or Contact

 Having trouble with Pages?

-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+1. How can I get my book PDF?
+Once you complete your trip, view your entire trip book, revisit the book page.
+A share button will appear.
+It will allow you to share your book.